chicurel/chicurel.github.io/content/publication/Fernandes et al. (2021)/index.md

 # and it will be replaced with their full name and linked to their profile.
 authors:
   - Jorge M. Fernandes
-  - HANNA BÄCK MARC DEBUS
+  - Hanna Bäck Marc Debus

 date: '2021-04-23T00:00:00Z'
 doi: ''